GabeScott/standard-works-vault/General Conference/2013 October - The Key to Spiritual Protection.md

 # The Key to Spiritual Protection

-*By Boyd K. Packer - President of the Quorum of the Twelve Apostles*
+By President Boyd K. Packer - *President of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2013 General Conference*

+>*Peace can be settled in the heart of each who turns to the scriptures and unlocks the promises of protection and redemption.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/10/the-key-to-spiritual-protection?lang=eng)

 A short time ago, I sealed a young couple in the temple.
 This couple had kept themselves worthy to arrive at the marvelous day when a son and a daughter leave the homes of their youth and become husband and wife.
 On this sacred occasion, they were pure and clean.
 In due course, they will begin to raise children of their own, consistent with the pattern established by our Father in Heaven.
 Their happiness, and the happiness of future generations, depends upon living those standards established by the Savior and set forth in His scriptures.

 Parents today wonder if there is a safe place to raise children.
-There is a safe place.
+There *is* a safe place.
 It is in a gospel-centered home.
 We focus on the family in the Church, and we counsel parents everywhere to raise their children in righteousness.

 The Apostle Paul prophesied and warned that “in the last days perilous times shall come.